open-learning/git4ol/README.md

  * [new ref]         refs/lessons/markdown@0.0.1 -> refs/lessons/markdown@0.0.1
 ```

-If you want to list lesson refs you can use `git for-each-ref` to do that:
+If you want to list the refs you just fetches you can use `git for-each-ref` to do that:

 ```shell
 user@shell:~/git4ol$ git for-each-ref refs/lessons/*